 Pool ladders represent a space- and cost-friendly solution to basic pool access and are a great option for pools where the focus is on exercise and maximising the pool space.
 Talking to your pool designer or architect about your options will ensure you get a ladder suited to both your pool’s physical requirements and your own personal tastes and preferences.

-Pool steps are an incredibly versatile means of pool access, and can be incorporated into a wide range of pool sizes and shapes.
+Pool steps are an incredibly versatile means of pool access and can be incorporated into a wide range of pool sizes and shapes.
 They will inevitably change the shape of your pool, but often for the best.

 Combining pool steps with fitted lights can create a seamless path into the water from the surface, while the steps can also be made wider to double as a comfortable seating and transitory area for the pool.
 Pool steps are particularly well suited to pools with automatic covers, as they do not impede the movement of the cover, and can also be given a unique finish to improve grip underfoot and general aesthetics.

 You don't necessarily need to choose ladders over steps or vice versa.
 Combining both access options can give you the best of both worlds, and placing them correctly will spread access across the pool space.
 Those with less mobility can take their time easing themselves into the water using steps, while a ladder still provides others with a quick and easy option for getting in and out of the pool.
-Speak to your architect today to assess your options, or contact us for more information and obligation-free advice.